ricaun-io/ricaun.RevitTest.DA/README.md

 ### Install in `ricaun.RevitTest`

-To install the `ricaun.DA4R.NUnit` in the `ricaun.RevitTest` project, you need to add the following metadata configuratio in your test project.
+To install the `ricaun.DA4R.NUnit` in the `ricaun.RevitTest` project, you need to add the following metadata configuration in your test project.

 ```C#
 [assembly: AssemblyMetadata("NUnit.Application", "https://github.com/ricaun-io/ricaun.DA4R.NUnit/releases/latest/download/ricaun.DA4R.NUnit.Console.zip")]